9/11 Victims Suffering from Toxins in the Air

 Individuals must have been physically present at a 9/11 crash site Ground Zero, The Pentagon, or Shanksville, PA or within the NYC exposure area.

-What is the WTCHP exposure zone?
+What is the 9/11 WTC Health Program exposure zone?

 The WTCHP zone is different for responders and survivors.

-For survivors in NYC, the exposure area zone spans from the area of Manhattan that encompasses Houston Street to the southern tip of Manhattan, including a 1.5-mile radius from Ground Zero into parts of Brooklyn.
+For the 9/11 survivors in NYC, the exposure area zone spans from the area of Manhattan that encompasses Houston Street to the southern tip of Manhattan, including a 1.5-mile radius from Ground Zero into parts of Brooklyn.
 To be eligible for benefits, survivors must have symptoms of at least one covered condition.

-The VCF describes the exposure zone for 9/11 toxins even more specifically: it is the area in Manhattan south of the line that runs along Canal Street from the Hudson River to the intersection of Canal Street and East Broadway, north on East Broadway to Clinton Street, and east on Clinton Street to the East River.
+it is the area in Manhattan south of the line that runs along Houston Street from the Hudson River to East Broadway, north on East Broadway to Clinton Street, and east on Clinton Street to the East River.

-9-11 NYC Exposure Zone image
+9-11 NYC Exposure Zone Map

 Additionally, anyone exposed to toxins at the Fresh Kills Landfill in Staten Island, the New York City Chief Medical Examiner’s Office, or other areas along routes of debris removal may be eligible for assistance.